haydenheroux/strfmt/README.md

 # Clean String

 A string-parsing library for creating permutations of strings without spaces, Unicode, and other bloat.
-Supports the creation of list and map string representation.
+Creates string representations of slices and maps.

 ## Rules
  - Alphabetical characters become lowercase